orlevii/mlserving/README.md

 By using `register_router`, you register the router under the specified url.

 ### Request Parameters
-jarvis-core gives you an easy way to extract and validate your request-parameters:
+jarvis gives you an easy way to extract and validate your request-parameters:
 ```python
 import json
 from jarvis.app.api import Router, validate_params